 Potentially checking the positioning of your sofa can also be a good option if you want to prevent any damage to the leather.
 If your sofa is getting any direct sunlight or is next to any radiators, it might be better to move them to preserve the colour of the leather and stop it from fading.

-For your cushions, you can take them out of their cases to give them a proper plump and help shape the fibres, ensuring that the cushions is then carefully placed back into the case and zipped up tight.
+For your cushions, you can take them out of their cases to give them a proper plump and help shape the fibres, ensuring that the cushion is then carefully placed back into the case and zipped up tight.